Lab-Topology-Builder/LTB-K8s-Backend/docs/comparison.md

 ## Netlab

 [Netlab](https://github.com/ipspace/netlab) is an abstraction layer to deploy network topologies based on [containerlab](#containerlab) or Vagrant.
 It provides a declarative way to define the lab topology using a YAML file.
-It mainly provides an abstracted way to define labs topologies with preconfigured lab nodes.
+It mainly provides an abstracted way to define lab topologies with preconfigured lab nodes.

 ## Kubernetes Network Emulator

 [Kubernetes Network Emulator](https://github.com/openconfig/kne) is a network emulator that aims to provide a standard interface so that vendors can produce a standard container implementation of their network operating system that can be used in a network emulation environment.
-Currently, it currently does not seem to support many network operating systems and additional operators are required to support different vendors.
+Currently, it does not seem to support many network operating systems and additional operators are required to support different vendors.

 ## Mininet